 Obtain the database management system installation from a third-party vendor.
 If you're using PostgreSQL, you can download a supported version from My Esri.

-Once your ArcGIS client and database management system software are installed and configured, use either the Create Enterprise Geodatabase or Enable Enterprise Geodatabase geoprocessing tool or a Python script to create a geodatabase.
+Once your ArcGIS client and database management system software are installed and configured, use either the Create Enterprise Geodatabase (Oracle, PostgreSQL, and SQL Server only) or Enable Enterprise Geodatabase geoprocessing tool or a Python script to create a geodatabase.

 Manage user access

-Once users have been added to the database, you can grant permissions to them, individually or in groups, to allow them to perform their work in the geodatabase.
+Once users have been added to the database, grant permissions to them, individually or in groups, to allow them to perform their work in the geodatabase.
 These include Data Definition Language (DDL) privileges to create, alter, or drop objects in the database.
 Individual data owners can grant Data Manipulation Language (DML) privileges to other users or groups to allow them to select, insert, update, or delete records in their tables and feature classes.
-DML privileges can be granted through ArcGIS Desktop.
-See Grant and revoke dataset privileges for information on how to manage DML privileges through an ArcGIS Desktop client.
+DML privileges can be granted through wizards in ArcGIS Desktop or using geoprocessing tools.
+See Grant and revoke dataset privileges for information on how to manage DML privileges on the tables and feature classes you own in the geodatabase.
 For information on privileges needed for different types of users, see the topic specific to your database management system:

 Connect to the geodatabase